invoiceninja/admin-portal/README.md

 ## Application Architecture

-The app was created using the [Flutter Redux Starter](https://github.com/hillelcoren/flutter-redux-starter).
+The application was created using the [Flutter Redux Starter](https://github.com/hillelcoren/flutter-redux-starter).

 The architecture is based off these two projects: